Do You Know #tags (Hashtags)?

 Pressing any of the popular tags will display all puzzles with this tag.

-We hope that this article will inspire you, to start using tags.
-By adding tags to puzzles we can make the information more valuable to all IPDb users, as it allows you to search and find new puzzles differently.
+We hope this article inspires you to start using tags.
+By adding tags to puzzles, we can make the information more valuable to all IPDb users, as it allows you to search and find new puzzles differently.